Scharukh7/Scharukh7/README.md

 ### Hi there, I'm Shahrukh 👋

 - 🌱  Graduated with Computing for Robotic Systems BSc Hons (July2021)
-- 🌱  I'm currently improving my ML skills by wokring on real-world projects.
+- 🌱  I'm currently improving my ML skills by working on real-world projects.
 - ⚡  I enjoy doing projects related to Machine Learning and Data Science
 - 🥅  2023 Goals: Maximise my learning to the max, contribute to new projects
 - ⚡  Fun facts: I enjoy going to the gym 🏋️ research on AI 🥁 playing video games 🎮